 The shortlisted artists will each receive a £400 exhibitor’s fee.

 The panel of judges will select one prizewinner and one highly commended painter from the CBP Prize exhibition at Huddersfield

-The winner will receive £2000, an essay on their work written by Matthew Burrows MBE, an invitation to become a member of Contemporary British Painting as well as a selector for the CBP Prize 2022.
+The winner will receive £8000, a catalogue essay on their work, an invitation to become a member of Contemporary British Painting as well as a selector for the CBP Prize 2023.

 There will be two exhibitions: for the first exhibition a minimum of 12 shortlisted artists will be selected to exhibit in Huddersfield Art Gallery’s new temporary space.
 Each artist will exhibit a minimum of three works chosen by the selection panel.

 The second exhibition will take place at Thames-side Gallery, London.

 The four selectors will independently select up to 15 artists from all submissions, forming a long list of a maximum of 60 artists.
 The selectors will then meet to discuss the long list and agree a shortlist of at least 12 artists who will show at least three pieces each at the CBP Prize exhibition in Huddersfield.
 The judges will view the exhibited works in Huddersfield to select one prize winner and one highly commended artist.

 Winner of the Contemporary British Painting Prize in 2021, Susan Absolon’s work has been exhibited widely across the UK.
 In 2019 she was invited to take part in ‘Supernature’, a 3-venue touring exhibition that debuted at The Auxiliary in Middlesbrough.
 Susan has also had paintings included in The London Group Open, Wells Art Contemporary, BEEP Wales, the Discerning Eye, the RA Summer Exhibition, the RWA Open, and Matthew Burrows Selects.